 Its full name is actually the ruins of the Church of the Immaculate Conception of Rescue of Ujarrás, which was built in the second half of the sixteenth century by Don Miguel Gómez de Lara, Governor of Costa Rica at the time.
 Like the Church of Orosi, it was declared a national monument in 1920.
 It was destroyed by earthquakes and continual flooding from the Orosi River.
 Currently, it can be appreciated for its architectural and historical appeal from the viewer of the Costa Rican Tourism Board, which is of great interest in the Reventazón Valley circuit.

-Until 1823 the city of Carthage was the capital of Costa Rica, it was then known as "The Most Noble and Loyal City of Carthage."
+Until 1823 the city of Cartago was the capital of Costa Rica, it was then known as "The Most Noble and Loyal City of Cartago."
 Today it is the religious capital of the country, home to the Patroness of Costa Rica, Our Lady the Virgin of Angels.
 The current church, the Basilica, was built in 1921, and inside there is a small shrine to the attending devotees of the Patron Saint Ralph, searching for a miracle, healing, or an act of gratitude for favors granted.
 Every 2nd of August, there is a pilgrimage where more than two million people from all over the country travel to worship and celebrate the Virgin of Angels.
-In the center of Carthage, are the Ruins of Carthage, which is also church that they attempted to build three times and each of the three times it was collapsed by an earthquake.
+In the center of Cartago, are the Ruins of Cartago, which is also church that they attempted to build three times and each of the three times it was collapsed by an earthquake.

 Irazu Volcano is one of the 7 most active volcanoes in the country and also the highest with 3,432 meters above sea level.
 This volcanic series includes Irazu Volcano Turrialba, which is why they are often referred to as the twin volcanoes.
 It is protected by the shape of the National Park, which has four craters and two lagoons, and can be visited using the roads available for tourists and lookout points.
 In the area around the volcano there are other very interesting attractions such as the fields of ornamental flowers, strawberry crops, the Museum of Volcanoes, among others.